On Robustness in Optimization-Based Constrained Iterative Learning Control: Introduction

 In this paper, we investigate OB-ILC of noisy and constrained linear processes using forward-backward splitting (FBS) methods.
 We combine ideas from robust constrained control and monotone operator theory to study the constraint satisfaction and convergence properties of our proposed policy.
-Our contributions are threefold: \begin{enumerate}[i)] \item We present a methodology for handling input and output constraints in the presence of noise and model mismatch. \item We illustrate how a process model can be interpreted as a preconditioner and explicitly analyze the effect of modelling error on the convergence rate of the ILC policy. \item We derive computable sufficient conditions for input-to-state stability of closed-loop ILC system in the iteration domain. \end{enumerate} Relative to the existing ILC literature the main novelty of this paper is a rigorous stability, rate-of-convergence, and constraint satisfaction analysis in the presence of non-repeating bounded process noise and modelling error using monotone operator theory.
-The authors of \cite{baumgartner2020zero} consider constrained nonlinear ILC and solve a nonlinear program at each iteration.
-They provide difficult to verify sufficient conditions under model mismatch, but without noise.
-Our approach is computationally cheaper, provides a-priori convergence guarantees, and ensures constraint satisfaction throughout the process.
+Our contributions are threefold: \begin{enumerate}[i)] \item We present a methodology for handling input and output constraints in the presence of noise and model mismatch. \item We illustrate how a process model can be interpreted as a preconditioner and explicitly analyze the effect of modelling error on the convergence rate of the ILC policy. \item We derive computable sufficient conditions for input-to-state stability of the closed-loop in the iteration domain. \end{enumerate}